Understanding the Differences Between Pipe Relining and Pipe Replacement

 The steps below are the most traditional pipe replacements:

-- A team of excavation workers digs access to the deteriorated underground pipe.
+- An excavation team digs up access to the deteriorated underground pipe.

 Pros of Pipe Replacement

-Which option should you pick?
+Which one should you choose?

 Pipe Relining | Pipe Replacement | |